The crimson wave is flooding Canada and menstruators are celebrating.

 London, Ontario has the third-highest rate of child poverty of cities surveyed during the 2015 census by Statistics Canada.
 London city council noted that period care products are extremely expensive and providing tampons and pads in washrooms at schools can directly increase school attendance amongst female students.

-Aunt Flow offers a free-vend, menstrual product dispenser in addition to a sustainable line of 100% organic cotton tampons and pads.
+Aunt Flow offers a free-vend, menstrual product dispenser and a sustainable line of organic cotton tampons and pads.

 The certified woman-owned company supports hundreds of businesses and schools by stocking their washrooms with menstrual products.